My Bucket List

 TOTAL: 200 + 35 = 235

-Autonomous areas are territories that have a degree of freedom from its external authority, often geographically separated from its country or populated by a national minority.
+Why they're on my list: these 22 territories have a degree of freedom from their governing United Nations country, often due to being geographically separated or having a minority population.
 I have included those that are internationally recognized.

 - Greenland (Denmark)